MohamedKhaled201841/Spark/README.md

 # Spark
-This repo contains some pyspark applications to prove the concept of spark for dealing with data and small NLP projects. all these sessions incorporated with ITI.
+This repo contains some pyspark applications to prove the concept of spark for dealing with data and small NLP projects. all these sessions In cooperation with ITI, AI Track intake 1.